Alleviating the quantum Big-$M$ problem: Results

 \paragraph*{Quantum hardware deployment---.} Finally, after building our theoretical framework and numerical methods, we turn to the question of how relevant the Big-$M$ problem on actual noisy near-term hardware.
 To this end, we deployed $10$ toy instances of PO on the experimental $25$-qubit trapped-ion quantum computer \emph{Aria-1} \cite{ionq}.
-As an approximate solver, we executed a Trotterized adiabatic evolution to the Hamiltonians encoding QUBO reformulations (see App.~\ref{app:experimental} for implementation details).
+As an approximate solver, we executed a Trotterized adiabatic evolution to the Hamiltonians encoding QUBO reformulations (see Sec.~\ref{app:experimental} for implementation details).
 We executed a set of $10$ random six-qubit instances with a fixed budget of $150$ two-qubit gates for reformulations with $M_\text{\rm SDP}$ and $M_{\ell_1}$.
 The limit on the circuit size and a suitably chosen maximal evolution time determine the number of Trotterization steps.
 The parameter choice ensures approximate adiabaticity.
 We find that the probability of measuring the optimal solution is more than an order of magnitude higher with the $M_\text{\rm SDP}$ reformulation than with $M_{\ell_1}$ [Fig.~\ref{Result_plots} (f)].
 The probability of measuring the optimal solution determines the required number of repetitions and, thus, enters inversely into the time-to-solution.
 This behavior is consistently observed across all instances.
 Fig.~\ref{Result_plots} (g) shows the average approximation ratio---quantifying the quality of an approximate solution--- over all measured outcomes that satisfy the budget constraint per instance.
 The $M_\text{\rm SDP}$ formulations yield high ratios for most instances while the $M_{\ell_1}$ formulations perform comparable to classical uniform random sampling of solutions.
-Thus, already for small instances, we find that using an optimized $M$ is a prerequisite for deployment on noisy near-term hardware.
+Thus, already for small instances, we find that using an optimized $M$ is an essential prerequisite for deployment on noisy near-term hardware.
 Given the scaling observed in the numerical benchmarks, we expect that small values of $M$ are even more important for the performances that are not dominated by noise on intermediate sizes hardware.
+Similar results have been observed in simulations of Trotterized adiabatic evolutions; see Fig.~\ref{fig:simulation_trotter} and Supplementary Information \ref{app:simulation}.